Fitting Blinds to a Frame: Inside or Outside?

 For heavier dirt, a small amount of baking soda can help lift stubborn marks.
 This method works for aluminium venetian blinds, faux wood blinds, and most vertical blinds.

-Cleaning Hard-to-Reach Areas
+Cleaning Hard-to-Reach Corners

 Cleaning Roller Blinds